ncatlab/nlab-content/pages/6/6/4/2/2466/content.md

 __Note.__  I was going to go with "The Fruit of Our Purloins", but I reckon this is more succinct.
-The way I usually start an inquiry like this is just to collect a sample of source materials that seem like they belong together.
+The way that I normally start an inquiry like this is just to collect a sample of source materials that seem like they belong together.
 Still traveling, so this will be sporadic at first.  ---[[JA]]

 <table align="center" cellpadding="8" style="border:none" width="90%"><td style="border:none">